top of page

 25-year-old Henok Mulubrhan (Eritrea) had a brilliant 2025 as he rises in the world of pro cycling, and he just confirmed a new 2-year contract with the XDS Astana Team.
 We hope to see his debut at the Vuelta or the Tour de France in 2026.

 Natnael Tesfatsion (Eritrea) had a strong year with his new Movistar team, racking up 440 points.
-We think there is more to come from him in 2026 which is exciting.
+We think there is more to come from him in 2026, which is exciting.

-Although Eritrea dominates the table, it is great to see riders from Algeria and South Africa in the top ten as well, and a big shout out to Yacine Hamza (Algeria), who races for Madar Pro Cycling, who has had a great year as this African pro team continues to make a name for itself in Africa, and across Europe.
-They are hoping to bring in more African riders for 2026, and will announce their squad in early December.
+Although Eritreans make up half of the top ten, it is great to see riders from Algeria and South Africa in the top ten as well, and a big shout-out to Yacine Hamza (Algeria), who races for Madar Pro Cycling, who has had a great year as this African pro team continues to make a name for itself in Africa, and across Europe.
+They have now announced their squad on ProCyclingStats for 2026 with seven Algerians and the hire of 23 rising Ethiopian star Bizay Tesfu Redae from Team Amani.

 South African pair Stefan de Bod and Byron Munton were just announced on the exciting new Modern Adventure Pro Cycling (Pro Continental level) team out of the USA, recently launched by legendary George Hincapie, for the 2026 season.
-This is brilliant profile for African cycling, as this team is already attracting a lot of attention.
+This is a brilliant profile for African cycling, as this team is already attracting a lot of attention.

 UCI 2025 Season Review – Women